feelmode412/wa-programming-standards/readme.md

 Don't get it?

 Common standards means the ways, standards, rules, or best practices which are well-known in the programming community.
+See below for examples.

 * Implement framework's conventions
 * Implement framework's best practices